Noetherian ring: Examples

 This ring is right Noetherian, but not left Noetherian; the subset I ⊂ R consisting of elements with a = 0 and γ = 0 is a left ideal that is not finitely generated as a left R-module.

 If R is a commutative subring of a left Noetherian ring S, and S is finitely generated as a left R-module, then R is Noetherian.
 (In the special case when S is commutative, this is known as Eakin's theorem.)
 However, this is not true if R is not commutative: the ring R of the previous paragraph is a subring of the left Noetherian ring S = Hom(Q2, Q2), and S is finitely generated as a left R-module, but R is not left Noetherian.

 A unique factorization domain is not necessarily a Noetherian ring.
 It does satisfy a weaker condition: the ascending chain condition on principal ideals.
 A ring of polynomials in infinitely-many variables is an example of a non-Noetherian unique factorization domain.

 A valuation ring is not Noetherian unless it is a principal ideal domain.
 It gives an example of a ring that arises naturally in algebraic geometry but is not Noetherian.

+Noetherian group rings

+Consider the group ring $R[G]$ of a group $G$ over a ring $R$.
+It is a ring, and an associative algebra over $R$ if $R$ is commutative.
+For a group $G$ and a commutative ring $R$, the following two conditions are equivalent.